manticarodrigo/gatsby-netlify/src/pages/services/index.md

     alt: A close-up of two mobile phones.
     image: /img/mob_both.png
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: OOQIA welcome image.
-    image: /img/products-grid2.jpg
+    image: /img/welcome_img.jpg
   image3:
-    alt: Coffee beans
+    alt: Graco perrito.
-    image: /img/products-grid1.jpg
+    image: /img/graco.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: 'Jaime Flores, Chief Creative Officer - Jotalab, Spain - www.jotalab.com'
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
-  - author: Philipp Trommler
+      All projects we have done with OOQIA reflect personality and originality, they are just bursting with energy.
+This development team has the ability to identify the essence of each project and realize a great idea in a clean and effective way.
+Undoubtedly, all projects that pass through their hands would be benefited from her talent, professionalism and requirement.
+  - author: 'David Pond, CTO - Wandering, Israel - www.angel.co/wandering'
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      All projects we have done with OOQIA reflect personality and originality, they are just bursting with energy.
+This development team has the ability to identify the essence of each project and realize a great idea in a clean and effective way.
+Undoubtedly, all projects that pass through their hands would be benefited from her talent, professionalism and requirement.
+Jaime Flores, Chief Creative Officer - Jotalab, Spain - www.jotalab.com  OOQIA has the best development team I have encountered.
+      They are professional, skillful, responsible, hard working and on top of all of that they are super fun to work with!
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Great Benefits
-  description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+  description: We make it easy to make great coding a part of your life.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Learn new skills on the job.
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
+        - Data science with Python
+        - Enterprise software with .NET
+        - Web development with Node.js
-      plan: Small
+      plan: "\tPROFESSIONAL DEVELOPMENT"
-      price: '50'
+      price: '0'
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+    - description: 'Your lunch meals, prepped with love everyday.'
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - We cater to your dietary needs
+        - Meals are freshly made
+        - Payment can be discounted from paycheck
-      plan: Big
+      plan: "\tMEALS"
-      price: '80'
+      price: '1'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: Participate in all kinds of games and activites.
       items:
+        - Table football
-        - Whatever you need
+        - Ping-pong
-        - Green or roasted beans
-        - Unlimited varieties
+        - Soccer subscriptions
-      plan: Custom
+      plan: GAMES
       price: '??'
 ---